Iowa Falls, Iowa

 An 1895 note in the Chicago Inter-Ocean newspaper stated that President C. W. Lyon was a substitute on that first Ellsworth team.
 He "dislocated one of his legs" in a practice game and was then "confined to his bed."
 In a 1901 newspaper note under the heading "Down with the Sport," the Evanston Northwestern newspaper reported that a Ellsworth coed named Gentle Nickerbocker had fractured her nose in a game of drop the handkerchief.
 Nevertheless Ellsworth began women's basketball in 1904.

-Ellsworth College's first football team.
+Ellsworth College's first football team of 1895.
 Image from the 1917 Web.
 Courtesy of Barlow Memorial Library)